Cs586/IS601-CalculatorProject/README.md

 # IS601-CalculatorProject
-IS601 MiniProject #2 - Calculator
+###IS601 MiniProject #2 - Calculator

-This project is capable of running 6 basic functions:
+This project is currently capable of running 6 basic functions:
 1. Addition
 2. Subtraction
 3. Multiplication